Land of the Ancestors

 • Newsletters

-Ni Hat’ni Dene is a network of Łutsël K’é Dene First Nations members,
+Ni Hat’ni Dene is a network of Łutsël K’é Dene First Nation members,

 young and old, who serve as the stewards of Thaidene Nëné.